christinepugay/employee_database/README.md

 Lastly, regions will store information about the location of the store such as regions and countries where they are located.

-Take a look at the database schema here.
+After I created the database using PostgreSQL, the data were inserted.
+Check out the code on how I accomplished this [here](https://github.com/christinepugay/employee_database/blob/main/database_create.sql).

-After the database was created and data were inserted, I performed various data analysis using SQL querying techniques.
+Using this database, I generated various [data reports](https://github.com/christinepugay/employee_database/blob/main/EmployeeDB_queries.sql) using various SQL querying techniques.